rocky-linux/documentation/docs/books/admin_guide/08-process.md

 ### [Ctrl] + [z]

-By pressing the ++control+"z"++ keys simultaneously, the synchronous process is temporarily suspended.
+The synchronous process is temporarily suspended by pressing the ++control+"z"++ keys simultaneously.
 Access to the prompt is restored after displaying the number of the process that has just been suspended.

 ### `&` instruction